 “Rex?”
 She eyeballed him.
 “Like T-Rex?
 Who names their child after a dinosaur?
 I thought I had a weird name…”

 “I will say, I’ve never heard of Kimber Not Kimberly.”
-She stuck her tongue out at him and he winked and grinned.
+She stuck her tongue out at him and he winked and smiled.
 “Rex is…it’s a nickname.”

 “And you’re not going to tell me your real name, are you.”
 It was a statement, not a question.

-“Not a chance,” he said with a grin.
+“Not a chance in hell,” he said with a grin.

 “If I guess it, will you tell me if I’m right or not?”

-“Not a chance,” he repeated, and grinned wider.
+“Not a chance in hell,” he repeated, and grinned wider.
 She rolled her eyes and plowed ahead.

 “You did hear that I wouldn’t tell you even if you were right, right?” he asked, laughing, after she guessed Lesley.